17 Best Palaces in Rome

 Palazzo Merulana|©Bruno Brunelli

-Palazzo Merulana, located on Via Merulana, houses more than 90 paintings and sculptures belonging to 20th century modern Roman art by such important artists as Antonietta Raphaël, Dongui, Lucio Fontana and De Chirico.
+The Palazzo Merulana, located on Via Merulana, houses more than 90 paintings and sculptures belonging to 20th-century Roman modern art, created by such important artists as Antonietta Raphaël, Dongui, Lucio Fontana, and De Chirico.

-Each floor of the Palazzo contains different exhibitions, as well as places for rest and relaxation.
-In addition, the complex hosts temporary exhibitions and different cultural activities, such as talks, literary events, film screenings and even concerts.
+Each floor of the Palazzo contains different exhibitions, as well as places to rest and relax.
+In addition, the venue hosts temporary exhibitions and various cultural activities, such as talks, literary events, film screenings, and even concerts.

-On its first floor, the Palazzo Merulana has a beautiful urban garden where you can stroll and relax from the hustle and bustle of Rome.
+On the ground floor, Palazzo Merulana has a beautiful urban garden where you can stroll and take a break from the hustle and bustle of Rome.

-The Lateran Palace or Lateran Palace is located in the historic center of Rome and was once the official residence of the popes.
+The Lateran Palace is located in the historic center of Rome and was formerly the official residence of the popes.

-Inaugurated in 1586, today it is still a building linked to Christian history and art.
-Thus, in the private chapel, in the ten rooms that make up the papal floor and in the rest of the Palace you can admire countless works of art.
+Opened in 1586, today it remains a building linked to Christian history and art.
+Thus, both in the private chapel and in the ten rooms that make up the papal floor and the rest of the palace, you can admire countless works of art.

-This building not only contains historical facts that go back centuries.
-In 1929, the Lateran Pacts were signed here, thanks to which the Vatican recognized the legitimacy of the Italian State.
+This building not only holds historical events dating back centuries.
+In 1929, the Lateran Pacts were signed here, thanks to which the Vatican recognized the legitimacy of the Italian state.

 Palazzo Corsini| ©Kent Wang